ZackFra/Salesforce-Moxygen/README.md

 These need to be cast to MockDML and MockSelector get the full use out of them.
 For testing, the following methods are also defined,

+### MockDML getMockDML()

+Returns the MockDML object, without the need to type-cast it.

+### MockSelector getMockSelector()

+Returns the MockSelector object, without the need to type-cast it.

 #### public Boolean didAnyDML()

 Returns where any DML operation was performed by the mock database.